- A Chronological Presentation

 On May 14, 1948 Israel's first prime minister, David

-republic.
-The next day the joint armies of Egypt, Jordan,
+Jewish republic.
+The next day the joint armies of

-Syria, Lebanon and Iraq invaded the Jewish state.
-Measured
+Egypt, Jordan, Syria, Lebanon and Iraq invaded the

-But lack of co-ordination and internal strife between
+to the Israelis.
+But lack of coordination and internal

-the Arab governments, along with the higher morale and
+strife between the Arab governments, along with the

-better organization of the Israeli troops, caused the
+higher morale and better organization of the Israeli

-in the spring of 1949, the Israelis con-trolled about
+force in the spring of 1949, the Israelis con-trolled

-40% more land than proposed by the UN partition plan.
+about 40% more land than proposed by the UN partition

-Egypt and Jordan occupied the Gaza Strip and the West
+plan.
+Egypt and Jordan occupied the Gaza Strip and

-state never materialized, but was also never requested,
+state never materialized.
+But it was also never requested,

 neither by the Palestinian Arabs, nor by the rest